kmayerb/hello-nextflow/README.md

 # hello-nextflow

-This is minimalist set of intructions for running the equivalent of 'Hello World' with [nextflow](https://www.nextflow.io/docs/) at Fred Hutch.
+This is a minimalist set of intructions for running the equivalent of 'Hello World' with [nextflow](https://www.nextflow.io/docs/) at Fred Hutch.

 ## Install nextflow on a linux or OSX system.